gndean/home-assistant-hypervolt-charger/README.md

 - Only tested with a Hypervolt Home 2.0 charge point
 - Only one charger per account supported.
 If you have more than one, only the first will be found
 - Log in has to be via via email address and password.
 Google or Apple login not supported
-- Spend is not calculated
 - The charger name is not supported.
 The Device name in Home Assistant will be your charger's serial
 - English language only
 - Schedule _times_ cannot be read or set, only the Schedule _mode_ can be changed.
 I think we probably need [this](https://github.com/home-assistant/core/pull/81943) feature within Home Assistant, to allow integrations to use DateTime fields, before controlling the schedule is feasible.
 Unless you know better? 😉\
   ℹ️ You can of course now use Home Assistant to control starting and stopping your charger instead of relying on the Hypervolt schedule
 - LED modes are not supported
-- Installation of this integration is very basic.
-No HACS metadata.
-No icon